Overview

 1967: First, second, and third at Smithfield Commonwealth Carcase Competition (UK)

-1970s onward: Dominated Australian hoof and carcase competitions at Royal Shows and regional events
+1970s to present day: Dominated Australian hoof and carcase competitions at Royal Shows and regional events

 2007–2008: Grand Champion Carcase at Calgary Stampede (consecutive years)